Last Updated July 27, 2020

 If you follow what everyone else is doing, you’ll probably just get sucked in.

 Whether you stay off the beaten path or not, make sure you resist the “shiny object syndrome.”
-The reality is that investing has its limits and “shiny objects” are rare if they exist at all.
+The reality is that investing has its limits and true “shiny objects” are rare if they exist at all.
 If you get excited about an investment where you believe you’re going to make 200% a year, take caution.
 If it sounds too good to be true, it’s too good to be true.

 You want to make sure that any investment you’re looking to get in on has reasonable rates of return.
 For example, I have one friend in agricultural investment doing 10-12% a year.
 I have another guy who is investing in peer to peer notes in the US who claims he’s making 15% a year.
 You’re probably not going to make much more than that in real estate.